awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 X1 instances include Intel Scalable M​​emory Buffers, providing 300 GiB/s of sustainable memory\-read bandwidth and 140 GiB/s of sustainable memory\-write bandwidth\.

-For more information about how much RAM can be enabled for Memory optimized instances, see [Hardware Specifications](#memory-instances-hardware)\.
+For more information about how much RAM can be enabled for memory optimized instances, see [Hardware Specifications](#memory-instances-hardware)\.

 Memory optimized instances have high\-memory and require 64\-bit HVM AMIs to take advantage of that capacity\.
 HVM AMIs provide superior performance in comparison to paravirtual \(PV\) AMIs on high\-memory instance types\.
 For more information, see [Linux AMI Virtualization Types](virtualization_types.md)\.